- American Physical Society Sites

 ARTICLE VIII -- APPOINTED COMMITTEES

 Program Committee.
 The Program Committee shall consist of the Executive Committee and any other Division members appointed by the Executive Committee.
 The Chair-Elect shall serve as Chair of the Program Committee.
-The Program Committee shall have the responsibility of assisting the Executive Secretary, or his or her designate, in arranging the meetings of the Society.
-This activity shall include the scheduling of contributed papers within the areas of interest of this Division, as well as the arranging, in cooperation with the Executive Secretary or his or her designate, of symposia and sessions of invited papers sponsored by the Division for a meeting.
+The Program Committee shall have the responsibility of assisting the APS Director of Meetings, in arranging the meetings of the Society.
+This activity shall include the scheduling of contributed papers within the areas of interest of this Division, as well as the arranging, in cooperation with the APS Director of Meetings, of symposia and sessions of invited papers sponsored by the Division for a meeting.
 For meetings of the Division, including the Regular Meeting, the Program Committee shall be responsible for the solicitation and selection of invited and review papers and for the arrangement of the programs of such meetings.

 Editorial Board.
 The Secretary-Treasurer shall serve as the Chair of the Editorial Board.
 He or she shall solicit such other help as may be needed.
 The Editorial Board shall be responsible for the publication of the Division newsletter as provided in Article XI of these Bylaws.